antelle/node-keyboard-auto-type/README.md

 Do you need a binding that is missing?
 Please create an issue here, I'll add it!

 Found a bug in the implementation?
-Please do it in [keyboard-auto-type](https://github.com/antelle/keyboard-auto-type), I'll be happy to help you there.
+Go to [keyboard-auto-type](https://github.com/antelle/keyboard-auto-type), I'll be happy to help you there.

 ## License